 Natural beauty

-In fact, over half the County is designated as an area of outstanding natural beauty.
+Over half of Dorset is designated as an area of outstanding natural beauty.

 So the chances are, you’ll either be living in an officially designated area of natural beauty, or you’ll be very close by to one.